Community Economic Development

 SENCA has been involved in housing related activities for many years.
 In 1995, SENCA's Board of Directors adopted an official resolution recognizing the shortage of safe, decent, sanitary, and affordable housing throughout the agency's service area.
 This resolution further stated that SENCA is committed to increasing the availability of affordable housing through developing, owning, sponsoring, and managing affordable housing projects and activities.
 In 2004, the Board of Directors re-affirmed this commitment and adopted a process by which the beneficiaries of such affordable housing projects would be provided with opportunities to participate in the development of these projects and activities.
 Since the original commitment to affordable housing projects, SENCA has assumed ownership and management of three rental housing complexes within southeast Nebraska.
 These three rental housing complexes provide 15 units of multi-family, rental housing and 12 units of elderly-disabled housing.
 Rent within each of these units is based upon a household's income and rental assistance is available.
 In addition to the aforementioned rental complexes, SENCA is part owner of a 24 unit, multi-family rental complex in Nebraska City.
 Timber Ridge apartments provide both housing for low-income families and market-rate units.
 In order to learn more about Timber Ridge or how to apply visit Perry Reid Properties.

 In the fall of 2002 SENCA became approved as a REACH Affiliate Educator.
 REACH (Readiness, Education, Awareness Collaborative for Homebuyers & Homeowners) has the mission to remove the barriers of home ownership through a statewide education delivery system, enhancing the success of homebuyers in achieving and maintaining home ownership.
-SENCA is an educator for Cass, Johnson, Nemaha, Otoe, Pawnee, Richardson, and Sarpy counties.
+SENCA is an educator for Cass, Douglas, Johnson, Nemaha, Otoe, Pawnee, Richardson, and Sarpy counties.

 In 2005, SENCA implemented a project known as SENCA HOMES (home ownership makes economic sense) which provided eligible first-time homebuyers with down payment assistance through deferred, below market-rate loans.
 Buyers were also provided with housing rehabilitation grants in order to address health and safety issues, code violations, and energy efficiency issues associated with the homes purchases.
 This project, aimed at assisting new homeowners, has the most direct impact on economic development.
 The project was a huge success and an excellent opportunity for the local economy that produced $5 for every $1 invested.
 SENCA continues to operate this program today.